wkuratana/tinyscraper/README.md

 The command above visits the URL, then scrapes the thread data into a `test_data/` folder.
 The output file is named `thread_<thread_id>_testchan.jsonl`

+<h2 align="left">API</h2>

+Tinyscraper is designed to be used through both its CLI and its API.
+You can also install and use Tinyscraper as a dependency for other projects.
+Please reference the docstrings in `api.py` if you would like to use Tinyscraper without its CLI.

+Tinyscraper is built leveraging Scrapy.
+It can be easily modified if you find that it would better suit your use case with different functionality.

 <h1 align="left">Contributing</h1>